Bumpy Metrics Theorem for Geodesic Nets: Introduction

 \begin{rk} Observe that our result does not provide nondegeneracy for not embedded stationary geodesic networks $f:\Gamma\to M$.
 In particular, we do not rule out the possibility of having a sequence of non-smooth stationary geodesic nets $f_{n}:\Gamma\to M$ converging to a stationary geodesic net $f_{0}:\Gamma\to M$ which represents a closed geodesic loop with certain multiplicity (for example, a sequence of stationary figure eights which converges to a simple closed geodesic with multiplicity $2$). \end{rk}

 Theorem \ref{structurethm} allowed to prove that for a generic metric in a closed manifold $M$, the union of all stationary geodesic nets forms a dense subset of $M$ (see the work \cite{Liokumovich}).
-More recently, Theorem \ref{structurethm} was used in \cite{LiSta} to prove that for a generic Riemannian metric $g$ in a closed $2$-manifold (respectively $3$-manifold), there exist a sequence of closed geodesics (respectively of embedded stationary geodesic networks) which is equidistributed in $(M,g)$.
+More recently, Theorem \ref{structurethm} was used in \cite{LiSta} to prove that for a generic Riemannian metric $g$ in a closed $2$-manifold (respectively $3$-manifold), there exists a sequence of closed geodesics (respectively of embedded stationary geodesic networks) which is equidistributed in $(M,g)$.

-\begin{rk} We recently learnt that Otis Chodosh and Christos Mantoulidis have independently proved a different Bumpy Metrics Theorem for stationary geodesic networks in 2-manifolds as part of their work \cite{Chodosh}, where they proved several remarkable results including the computation of the Weyl law constant for surfaces and the fact that min-max stationary geodesic networks on surfaces are almost embedded closed geodesics. \end{rk}
+\begin{rk} We recently learnt that Otis Chodosh and Christos Mantoulidis have independently proved a different Bumpy Metrics Theorem for stationary geodesic networks in 2-manifolds as part of their work \cite{Chodosh}, where they proved several remarkable results including the computation of the Weyl law constant for surfaces and the fact that min-max stationary geodesic networks on surfaces are unions of immersed closed geodesics. \end{rk}

 \textbf{Acknowledgements.} I am grateful to Yevgeny Liokumovich for suggesting this problem and for his valuable guidance.
 I also want to thank Otis Chodosh and Christos Mantoulidis for their valuable comments and suggestions.
 The author was partially supported by NSERC Discovery grant.